 figurative works.

 In 1989 my father died during heart surgery and in 1990 my only sister died of cancer.
 When I quit my economics studies it became clear to me that becoming an artist was my destiny, taking into account the economic insecurity that goes along with that.
-While living in Amsterdam, in 1993 I ran out of financial resources and moved back to Bussum, to live with my mother (told you I'm a nerd).
+In 1993 I moved back to Bussum, to live with my mother, who died in 2015.
+I now live in Germany.

 In 1998 I made a series of semi-abstract female portraits (inspired by Picasso and Corot), then in 2003 I began to paint in a